atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Response_Actions/RA_1102_take_trainings.md

 ### Workflow

+> We do not rise to the level of our expectations.
+We fall to the level of our training.

 Here are some relevant training courses that will help you in the Incident Response activities:

 1. [Investigation Theory](https://chrissanders.org/training/investigationtheory/) by Chris Sanders.
 We recommend you to have it as a mandatory training for every member of your Incident Response team.